'He is a determined player and excellent skater, coming off an outstanding season'

 In his junior hockey career, Chiodo had five years of success with Barrie Colts of the Ontario Hockey League before moving to the Ottawa 67s to finish the 2018-19 season.

-And 26-year-old, 5'9'' forward Lajeunesse, from Dokis, Ontario, will play his first season in the UK and bring experience playing university-level hockey with the University of Prince Edward Island, followed by a 10-game stint in the ECHL with the Savannah Ghost Pirates.
+Forward Lajeunesse, 26, from Dokis, Ontario, will play his first season in the UK and bring experience playing university-level hockey with the University of Prince Edward Island, followed by a 10-game stint in the ECHL with the Savannah Ghost Pirates.

+And winger Shirley, 27, arrives after a year with Hungarian team UTE of the Erste Liga.